Errors and Warnings

 CONSTRAINTIGN

-Warns that Verilator does not support constraint, constraint_mode, or rand_mode, and the construct was are ignored.
+Warns that Verilator does not support certain forms of constraint, constraint_mode, or rand_mode, and the construct was are ignored.

 Ignoring this warning may make Verilator randomize() simulations differ from other simulators.